2-Oxo-3-hydroxy-LSD

 2-Oxo-3-hydroxy-LSD, or 2-oxy-3-hydroxy-LSD, also known as O-H-LSD or OH-LSD, as well as more fully as 2-oxo-3-hydroxy-2,3-dihydro-LSD, is a lysergamide and the major metabolite of the psychedelic drug lysergic acid diethylamide (LSD).
 LSD is eliminated 13% as O-H-LSD in urine within 24 hours and urinary concentrations of O-H-LSD are 4 to 40 times those of LSD in humans.

 The specific enzymes responsible for the formation of O-H-LSD from LSD are unclear.
 However, subsequent research found involvement of several cytochrome P450 enzymes.
 O-H-LSD is thought to form from other LSD metabolites like 2-oxo-LSD and 3-hydroxy-LSD.

-It is unknown whether O-H-LSD is pharmacologically active.
+It is unknown whether O-H-LSD is pharmacologically active or produces hallucinogenic effects.
 However, O-H-LSD showed profoundly reduced albeit still detectable activity at the serotonin 5-HT_{2} receptors, including the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors, compared to LSD in vitro.

 O-H-LSD was first described in the scientific literature by at least the 1990s.
+It started being sold online as an analytical standard by 2024.